Zelmoghazy/esp32-ethernet-lan8720/README.md

 | ------ | -------------------- | ------------ |
 | GPIO17 | EMAC_CLK_180         | REFCLK       |

 * SMI (Serial Management Interface) wiring is not fixed.
-You may need to changed it according to your board schematic.
-By default they're connected as follows:
+    * You may need to changed it according to your board schematic, by default they're connected as follows:

 | GPIO   | SMI Signal  | Notes         |
 | ------ | ----------- | ------------- |
 | GPIO23 | MDC         | Output to PHY |
 | GPIO18 | MDIO        | Bidirectional |

-* Dont forget to connect the Enable pin of the Oscillator to the `NC` in LAN8720 and connect the `NC` to the ESP32 `GND`
+* Dont forget to solder the `Enable` pin of the Oscillator to the `NC` in LAN8720 and connect the `NC` to the ESP32 `GND`.

 ![alt text](./Images/image-12.png)

 ## Performance
-* I honestly didnt expect much because the traces was very long but the result was acceptable to me.
+* I honestly didnt expect much because the traces were very long but the result was acceptable to me.
     * I tested it extensively for long periods and I didnt notice any drops or weird behaviour.

 ### Latency

+* This measures RTT for small packets at a 100ms rate, its somewhat stable.

 ![alt text](./Images/image-13.png)

 ### Throughput
+* Using the iperf example in the esp-idf, I honestly didnt have a use case to test the limits of the throughput.

 ![alt text](./Images/image-14.png)
-* Using the iperf example

 ## Code

 * I am here using the esp-idf, this a minimal driver extracted from the examples.

 ```c